CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 - [x] #note naming: open instead of create

 ### Base admin
-- [ ] #low rescuing nfts is not handled: can save erc20 / nft via using approval + pull instead of transfer
+- [ ] #low rescuing nfts is not handled: use another arg / function to rescue nfts
 - [ ] #low ownable2step has error prone transfer method (since `transferOwnership` is overridden but functionality is different). override to `nominateOwner`
 - [ ] #note docs for BaseEmergencyAdmin and BaseNFT + why they need config hub
 - [ ] #note naming: EmergencyAdmin is role and not attribute.
 BaseHubControlled?